The best Black Friday deals under $30 right now

-Black Friday is almost here, but there are great deals available right now.
-Here are a whole range of devices you can pick up for $30, and many are already available.
+Black Friday isn't quite on us yet, but there are already some great deals you can snap up. we've picked out a whole range of devices you can grab for under $30 this shopping season, and many are already available.
 Smart home gadgets?
 Check.
-Tablets.
-Yes.
+Tablets?
+Damn straight.
 Bluetooth earbuds?
 You bet!
 The sheer volume of decent deals in this price range coming from Amazon, Sony, Google and others is amazing.
 So between basting the turkey, check out some of these killer deals.

 If your holiday budget allows for more, you can have a look at our master list of the Black Friday sales happening now.
 But if you're looking for a stocking stuffer, or you just want to treat yourself to a little something, sub-$30 is great little niche to explore.